• Skip to primary navigation

 Deciding to help an endangered breed is just the first step.
 To choose the right heritage breed or breeds, you have to consider a few things.

-• The size of housing and yard you have will be a deciding factor.
-Me personally, I don’t like bantam breeds.
-That’s just me, my grandmother liked them.
+- The size of your housing and yard will be a deciding factor.
+Personally, I don’t like bantam breeds.
+That’s just me; my grandmother liked them.

 Once you have made these decisions, you can determine which breed you want.
-The ALBC has a handy chart that will help you compare the different breed characteristics.
-Most hatcheries have something similar for you to use also.
+The ALBC has a handy chart to help you compare the different breed characteristics.
+Most hatcheries have something similar for you to use.

-We have chosen to raise at risk heritage breeds not only for their sakes, but for ours also.
+We have chosen to raise at-risk heritage breeds not only for their sake but for ours also.

 We have two breeds that my grandmother had and I enjoyed as a child.
 We used to have 5 different breeds, but have narrowed it down to our top three favorites.
 We narrowed it down to three because we are adequately equipped to maintain the bloodlines of this many breeds without any difficulty.